ethanselzer/react-touch-position/README.md

 `mapChildProps` : Function - Optionally model child component props to your custom shape.
 Function receives one parameter with the signature `{ isActive, isPositionOutside, touchPosition }`, and returns an object that is compatible with the props interface of your components.

-Function -  Function receives an object as input and returns an object that will decorate child components.

 `onActivationChanged` : Function - Optionally provide a function that will be called when the component is active.
 Function receives one parameter with the signature `{ isActive }`